Back to Home

 Connection Types

-• External: Connections to public IP addresses (internet)
+• External: Connections to public IP addresses (internet destinations)

 Connection Details